lu-pl/lodkit/README.md

 LODKit is a collection of Linked Open Data related Python functionalities.

 LODkit (includes|will include)
-- a custom `rdflib.Graph` subclass that is capable of RDFS and OWL-RL inferencing
+- a custom `rdflib.Graph` subclass that is capable of -- RDFS and OWL-RL inferencing
+-- Bnode-safe graph merging [todo]
 - a custom importer for loading RDF files as if they where Python modules
 - [...]